iag-geo/bootleaf/README.md

 ## [Custom code](#custom-code)
-The file custom.js can be used to personalise the map by writing additional functionality.
+The file custom.js can be used to personalise the map by writing additional functionality which interacts with the Bootleaf map, but without requiring any changes to the Bootleaf source code.
+This allows for easier upgrading to the latest Bootleaf release without any rework of your custom code.

 This file contains 2 functions, `beforeMapLoads()` and `afterMapLoads()`, which allow you to perform customisations as required.

 The sample file includes code to demonstrate how to use a user-defined query string to filter a layer on-the-fly: